 Beer Brats Recipe

-Beer brats are the family recipe that each family cooks slightly differently than everyone else.
+Beer brats are the family recipe that each family cooks slightly different than everyone else.
 The basics are always the same: bratwurst, beer and onions.
 But then I have found that different families add their own little touches.

 Our family used butter.
 Why?
 Because butter seems to make everything taste better.